gastate/dalnfrontend/wasfis files/Notes.md

 Currently:
     - post-detail.comp.ts: what is details from observable
-    - no idea why subject isn't working FOR SOME POSTS WITH CLEAR ARRAYS FTW
+    - no idea why subject isn't working FOR SOME POSTS WITH CLEAR ARRAYS FTW.
+Handle empty with ngIf?
+    - where to put css?

 Later: